 From 2011-2014, Erin worked at the Center for Teaching Excellence as an instructional consultant.
 Her responsibilities included planning and facilitating workshops, finding and developing teaching and learning resources, and consulting with university instructors about teaching and learning topics such as preparation, assessment, and classroom management.
 Additionally, Erin worked closely with graduate students preparing for college teaching across the disciplines to review statements of teaching philosophy, cover letters, and CVs.
 Erin worked with CTE's Instructional Consultant for TAs to support the Certificate of University Teaching and served as an advisor for the Graduate Student Award for Excellence in Teaching.

-Currently working on her Ph.D., Erin is writing a dissertation that explores race and ethnicity in American novels representing the Vietnam War.
-She hopes that her project will contribute to both the critical discussion of fiction representing a particular historical moment and to conversations about teaching controversial and sensitive topics such as war, race, and ethnicity.
-To that end, she has presented her work at conferences focusing on both scholarship and teaching.
+Erin's dissertation explores race and ethnicity in American novels representing the Vietnam War.
+Her project contributes to both the critical discussion of fiction representing a particular historical moment and conversations about teaching controversial and sensitive topics such as war, race, and ethnicity.

 - Hansen, S. and Rentschler, E. (Forthcoming).
 Lenses and recommendations for helping graduate students assess and improve teaching in community.
 In M. Hatcher & J. Gilmore (Eds.), Preparing for College and University Teaching: Competencies for Graduate and Professional Students.
 Sterling, VA: Stylus Publishing.